GXDE-OS/gxde-k9/README.md

 +------------- 分钟 (0 - 59)

-Usage: ./gxde-k9 [options]
+Usage: $0 [options]

 Options:
-  --slimy-dir <path>   Specify the directory to monitor for .slimy scripts.
+  --base-dir <path>    Specify the directory to monitor for .slimy .timer .shot scripts.
-  --timer-dir <path>   Specify the directory to monitor for .timer files.
-  --shot-dir <path>    Specify the location for the .shot DIR.
   --pid-dir <path>     Specify the location for the PID DIR.
   --termux             Use ${HOME}/gxde-k9/ as monitor directory to adapt termux.
   -h                   Show this help message and exit.